Red fairway buoy on the Elbe with a container ship in the background

 The most important questions and answers at a glance.

 The Elbe in Hamburg is subject to the tides of the North Sea.
-The difference in height between high and low tide in the Port of Hamburg is currently around 3.80 meters, which means that the water level and current change significantly several times a day.
-This has an impact on the transport and displacement of suspended matter and sediment as well as shipping traffic, for example.</p
+The difference in height between high and low tide in the Port of Hamburg is currently around 3.80 metres, which means that the water level and current change significantly several times a day.
+This, for example, has an impact on the transport and displacement of suspended matter and sediment as well as shipping traffic.

 The influence of the tides extends from the estuary near Cuxhaven to the weir in Geesthacht.
 This approximately 160-kilometre-long section is also known as the Tidal Elbe or Elbe estuary.</p

-Large quantities of sand and silt are moved by the ebb and flow of the tide.
-The stronger tidal current transports more sediment upstream towards the harbor than is carried back towards the North Sea at low tide ("tidal pumping").</p
+Large quantities of sand and mud are moved by the ebb and flood tides.
+The stronger tidal current transports more sediment upstream towards the harbour than is carried back towards the North Sea at low tide ("tidal pumping").</p

-In the tidal cycle, the current decreases at times (capsize points), causing suspended matter to settle as sediment - especially in current-calmed harbor basins and side arms.
-As a result these areas become silted up, which is why the fairway and harbor have to be dredged regularly.</p
+In the tidal cycle, the current decreases at times (capsize points), causing suspended matter to settle as sediment - especially in current-calmed harbour basins and side arms.
+As a result these areas become silted up, which is why the fairway and harbour have to be dredged regularly.

 Under water